 The fix: Most cases of pink eye are viral and simply need to run their course.
-Applying warm compresses and using artificial tears can ease your discomfort and manage the inflammation while your body fights off the infection (which could take two to three weeks), the Mayo Clinic says.
+Pink eye home remedies like applying warm compresses and using artificial tears can ease your discomfort and manage the inflammation while your body fights off the infection (which could take two to three weeks), the Mayo Clinic says.
 If it lasts longer, see your doctor.

 3. You Have Blepharitis